mohithnd/temp/README.md

 19. `git remote rename <oldname> <newname>` -> This command renames the remote connection.

 Note: The name of the remote connection is always used to establish the communication between repos

+20. `git add <file1> <file2> <file3>` -> This command will add multiple file changes togehter in the staging area.

+21. `git add .` -> This command will add all files from workign repo to staging area.